Oliver Wehner

-Oliver Wehner (7 July 1984 in Pirna) is a German politician (CDU).
+Oliver Wehner (born 7 July 1984 in Pirna) is a German politician (CDU).
 He is the member of the Saxon State Parliament from 2009.

 Personal life

 After studying in Johann-Gottfried-Herder high school in Pirna and civilian service in St. John Accident Assistance Wehner finished trading educational program (Chamber of Industry and Commerce) in the German Beamtenkasse, where continued to work afterwards.
 After that, Oliver successfully studied in the Dresden University of Technology with political science as the main subject and sociology as the subsidiary subject (Bachelor of Arts).

 At present, Oliver is the chairman of German Red Cross of Pirna and is married to Mira Wakim, a Lebanese pharmacist and former politician.